 Off the beaten track, it was harder to communicate though nearly everyone in any tourist enterprise seemed to speak enough English to help us get by!

-With flowers, an infinite grace and temple offerings being made each morning at every hotel it is hard to not feel or see the Balinese culture.
-These graceful acts of faith are a deeply engrained part of the culture and are not part of a show that is offered for the tourist’s benefit.
+With flowers, an infinite grace, and temple offerings being made each morning at every hotel, it is hard to not feel or see the Balinese culture.
+These graceful acts of faith are a deeply ingrained part of the culture and are not part of a show that is offered for the tourist’s benefit.

 As the hotels we stayed in were nearly all located close to local villages, every moment you stepped outside the door you were in contact with Balinese culture.
 Whether it was families on their way to a ceremony or shrines on the street, the culture is palpable and entrancing.

 It was Bali’s culture and how that was easily translatable to the children, that perhaps entranced us most about the island of the gods.
 We wore sarongs in temples and talked to the drivers about the different ceremonies and their obligations.
 Learning about the culture and religion was an absolute highlight for us.